 Death Wish is a bit of a strange bird.
 It is nowhere near as awful as critics made it out to be, but it is undoubtedly a disappointment from what you would expect with the phrase Death Wish directed by Eli Roth.

 The Good: There are a lot of little touches that add up in this film.
 The way the criminals target Willis for the house robbery is very well done.
-The whole relationship between Willis and his brother (Vincent D’Onofrio) belongs in a better movie.
-Also, Death Wish is a well-directed movie from a pure keeping the camera on the action and in focus kind of way.
+There is also the relationship between Willis and his brother (Vincent D’Onofrio) which belongs to a better movie.
+In addition, Roth does a fine job directing from a pure keeping the camera on the action and in focus kind of way.

 There is also some subtle humor peeking around the corner.
 Willis visits a gun shop that almost seems a cheerful parody of such things and one of the kill scenes is more Looney Tunes with a Rube Goldberg bowling ball than a straightforward action scene.